 The Validea Hot List model portfolio is based on a proprietary system we have developed that combines all of the guru strategies on our site.
 The system looks for the stocks with the most combined interest from our 22 strategies, but with a twist.
 The twist is that we weight the strategies with the best historical risk-adjusted performance more heavily in our Hot List scoring system.
 The result is a portfolio of the stocks with the most combined interest from our strategies with the best historical risk-adjusted performance.

 The stocks in each guru portfolio represent the stocks that score the highest according to the particular strategy's guru score.
 The stocks in our consensus model portfolios are determined using a combination of all our guru strategies.

-The stocks within our monthly model portfolios are updated once every 28 days on Friday.
+The stocks within our monthly and tax efficient model portfolios are updated once every 28 days on Friday.
 Our quarterly portfolios are updated once per quarter.
 Our annual model portfolios are updated once every year.
 The performance figures shown on the site are updated each night.

 Each time we update the model portfolios, we perform a simulated transaction in which we sell the stocks that were previously in the portfolio and then buy the new stocks that currently meet the criteria of the model portfolio.
 By performing the updates to the portfolio using this method, we are able to not only get the new stocks in and the old stocks out, but also to ensure that the stocks are equally weighted on each update date.